Walrasian equilibria are almost always finite in number: Introduction

-Several technical points prevented the authors of \cite{CDG2012} from completing the argument for the Whitney topology as well as extending it to economies defined in the full open price simplex.
-These are overcome in the current article where the results hold for the Whitney topology and the full open simplex.
+Our results hold for the Whitney topology, rather than the compact-open topology.
 We note that, in the present context of the open simplex, the Whitney topology is the more appropriate topology because, by its very definition, the compact-open topology is not sensitive to the behaviour of functions close to the boundary of the simplex.
 Besides, in the Whitney topology, we obtain a stronger genericity result on finiteness of equilibria, showing that it holds for an open and dense space of economies, rather than the weaker notion of residual.
 To illustrate why open and dense is a stronger notion of generic, recall that in the simpler context of measure spaces the complement to such a subset has measure zero, whereas this is not necessarily the case for the complement of a residual set.

-Since there are examples of economies with an infinite number of equilibria the results we present here are the best possible.
-Thus we conclude the program initiated by Debreu \cite{Debreu70}.

-Our approach rests on identifying the space of economies, via their aggregate excess demand functions, with the space of proper maps defined on the open price simplex.
-To this purpose we also prove a version of the Sonnenschein-Mantel-Debreu result that holds on the open simplex, rather than the standard versions which hold only on compact subsets of the open simplex.
+Our approach rests on identifying the space of economies, via their aggregate excess demand functions, with a subspace of the space of proper maps defined on the open price simplex.
+Indeed, we show that finiteness of equilibria holds for an open and dense subset of any open set of economies in the space of proper maps.

-Additionally, we show that any exchange economy stems from a finite number of Cobb--Douglas utility maximising consumers in a way to be made precise in Theorem~\ref{thm:CD-spans}.
+It is natural to ask whether the space of all AEDs forms a Whitney open set of the space of all proper maps.
+In view of the constraints already mentioned on AEDs, an affirmative answer could be viewed as the natural extension of the Sonnenschein-Mantel-Debreu result to functions defined on the open simplex.
+Together with the results of the present paper, namely those in Section~\ref{sec:finiteness}, such an answer would imply genericity of finiteness of equilibria in full generality for economies defined on the open price simplex.
+While we do not answer this question in full generality, we do construct a class of such economies stemming from a finite number of Cobb-Douglas utility maximising consumers in a way to be made precise in Theorem~\ref{thm:CD-spans}.
+We conjecture that this construction can be extended to other classes of utility functions.
 Related examples using Cobb-Douglas consumers appear in Aloqeili~\cite{Aloqeili2005} and Chiappori and Ekeland~\cite{ChiapporiEkeland2004}.

 It is important to stress that our results rely on the use of singularity theory, an area of mathematics that has not been commonly used in economics.
 Moreover, we use singularity theory results that first appeared in the 1990's\footnote{We became aware of the relevant results in singularity theory, namely the concept of finite singularity type, by chance while having a conversation with Andrew du Plessis, the first author of \cite{dPW}.}, well after economists had settled for an incomplete answer to the question of finiteness of equilibria.